 You’ve probably heard of some native plants already, such as milkweed, coneflowers, and asters.
 Even among those, however, not all varieties of one particular plant are native to northeastern Illinois.
 For example, common milkweed and butterfly milkweed are native to the region, but other varieties such as white-stemmed or green-flowered milkweed, are not, and native plants are more than flowers and grasses, they also include trees and shrubs such as sugar maple, northern catalpa, and bur oaks.

 In ecosystem restorations, we plant native species to improve the health of habitats, but you can continue this work on your own property by including native species in your home garden or your local community garden.

 Bringing native plants to your garden is an easy and excellent way to invite nature in.
 Native plants are hardy and often require little watering.
 Their deep roots aid in water purification and rainwater absorption, and some even grow best in areas where water collects or flows.
 Native plants are also great for any landscape of any size, and there are a wide variety of species to choose from.
 However, the optimal location for a native plant depends on the species.

 Openlands has made it easy to plant native species this year through our Native Plant Sale.
 Through the Native Plant Sale, the public can purchase trees, shrubs, flowers, ferns, and other plants for their homes and properties both online and at an on-site store.
-We will accept online orders from Thursday, March 29 through Sunday, April 29.
-Orders must be picked up between May 18 and May 20 from 9am-3pm at Almond Marsh Forest Preserve, located at 32492 N. Almond Rd. in Grayslake.

 The native species for sale are not available at traditional nurseries and garden centers.
 The curated selection being offered is chosen specifically for the plants’ landscaping aesthetics and suitability for private properties, and they’ll look great in your garden!